pgschema/github-actions-example/README.md

 Plan workflows automatically:

-- Run `pgschema plan` when a PR modifies schema files
+- Run `pgschema plan --output-human stdout --output-json plan.json` when a PR modifies schema files
+- Generate both human-readable output for PR comments and plan.json artifact for deployment
-- Post the migration plan as a comment on the PR
+- Post the migration plan as a comment on the PR for team review
+- Upload plan.json as a GitHub artifact for the apply workflow
 - Update the comment if the PR is synchronized with new changes

 ### Apply Workflows (Merged Pull Requests)